Search skillsforcare.org.uk

 The data we collect in ASC-WDS can also help you complete your Provider Information Return (PIR).
 Section four of the PIR asks about your vacancies, your staff and their qualifications.
 If your ASC-WDS account is up to date, you’ll be able to find all this information in one place.

 ASC-WDS also gives users the option to share some of their data with CQC.
 If you agree, CQC use the information as part of their suite of intelligence to help inform their smarter monitoring approach.
-It means the inspector will have access to some information about your service prior to their visit.
+It means the CQC will have access to some information about your service prior to their assessment.